A first: NCAA names women's Final Four officials early - WHIZ News

 Stanford coach Tara VanDerveer said that date has been brought to her attention, and she’s seen pictures of the uniforms and the ball.

 “So we’ve come a long way,” VanDerveer said.
-“But we also know that we have a long way to go.
-And maybe this Final Four will be kind of a look back at the historical, but also look forward of just the direction our game is going with again, great young coaches..”
+“But we also know that we have a long way to go.”

 AP Basketball Writer Doug Feinberg and AP Sports Writers Pat Eaton-Robb and Teresa M. Walker contributed to this report.